Kalabod Madrasah: Names

 Joyboriy Abdurahimhoja will rebuild this higher educational institution and restore the previous foundation properties.
-For this reason, in some sources, it is also written as Abdurahimhoja Madrasah Joyboriy Abdurahimhoja will rebuild this higher educational institution and restore the previous foundation properties.
 For this reason, in some sources, it is also written as Abdurahimhoja Madrasah.

 Currently, the names Kalabad madrasa and sometimes Gulabad Madrasah is used in most cases as alternative names for the madrasa.
 According to S. S. Bukhari, the word Kalabad is written and read in this way because there is no letter "g" in the Arabic language and script, and it is actually Gulabad.
 According to the candidate of philosophy B. B. Namozov, there is almost no difference between the names Kalabad and Gulabad, from the point of view of the Arabic language, the term Kalabad, and from the etymological point of view, it is called Gulabad in Persian.

 History

 The Kalabad Madrasa was built outside the ancient fortress of Bukhara, inside the Kalabad Gate, in the neighborhood of the same name.

 Scholars of Bukhara were interested in the first Madrasahs, and there were disputes between them.
 Sadri Zia writes on this issue:

 Kalabad is one of the oldest Madrasahs of Bukhara.
 Historians still disagree: "Is Kalabad ancient or Western?"
 Kalabad Madrasa was rebuilt three times.
 It was first carried out by Kayhotun's mother Shortoqsabegim.
 He was a Christian.
 He built this madrasa to attract the attention of Muslims.
 He appointed the scholars and sheiks as his guardians and administrators…